jiaxinzhang2/jiaxinzhang2.github.io/_pages/about.md

   - /about.html
 ---

-* I am a sixth-year graduate student from mathematics department, Caltech, where I am advised by Professor [Nikolai Makarov](https://pma.caltech.edu/people/nikolai-makarov).
+* I am a sixth-year graduate student from the mathematics department at Caltech, where I am advised by Professor [Nikolai Makarov](https://pma.caltech.edu/people/nikolai-makarov).
 Before my doctoral studies, I received my B.S. in Mathematics from Peking University.
    Here is my [CV](https://jiaxinzhang2.github.io/assets/Curriculum_Vitae.pdf).

-* My research focuses on complex analysis, probability theory, and mathematical physics, particularly on Schramm-Loewner evolutions (SLE) and their connections to mathematical conformal field theory (CFT).
+* My research focuses on analysis, probability theory, and mathematical physics, particularly Schramm-Loewner evolutions (SLE) and their connections to mathematical conformal field theory (CFT).
+I am also interested in statistics and machine learning.

 Education
 ======
-* Ph.D. in Mathematics, California Institute of Technology, 2025(expected)
+* Ph.D. in Mathematics, California Institute of Technology, 2025
 * B.S. in Mathematics, Peking University, 2019

 Research